Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

-Current release is compatible with Omeka 2.0, but a little patch should be applied on one file of Omeka core, waiting for its official integration.
+Current release is compatible with Omeka 2.0, but a two lines patch should be applied on one file of Omeka core, waiting for its official integration.
 For more information, see the proposed commit [get_derivative_filename].